 MLJ Adoptions is a Hague Approved Adoption Service Provider with programs in multiple countries including Mexico.
 We are one of only 12 Adoption Service Providers authorized by the Mexican Central Authority to provide adoption services.
 Our Mexican Supervised Provider, who works towards completing the adoption process in Mexico, maintains dual licenses to practice law in both the US and Mexico.

 Our team is diverse group of professionals committed to supporting families before, during and after adoption.
 Families wishing to adopt from Mexico will primarily work with Sonja Brown, one of MLJ Adoptions’ Program Directors.
 Sonja has ten years of experience in adoption, and has united more than 200 children with their forever families.
 Our staff also includes licensed attorneys domestically and we work with Mexican attorneys.
 It is beneficial to families to have attorneys in both the US and Mexico reviewing and assisting with the legal processes of adoption.

 As a pilot program, there are inherently additional risks associated with adopting from a newer country program.
 Please be aware that these risks can include things like a longer process than originally anticipated, changes in the requirements of the country you are adopting from, increased fees and changes in travel requirements (this information is meant to give Parent(s) examples, and not intended to be an exhaustive list of additional risks).

-To learn more about Mexico please request information.
+To learn more about how to adopt from Mexico please request information.

 Country information is to be considered general information and subject to change.
 The information is based upon state, federal, foreign, and international law, as well as our own business policies.